Bill Cosby plans to tour in 2023

 Story highlights

 Bill Cosby is out of jail after he was released in 2021 after his conviction was overturned.
-He was jailed for three year following his conviction in criminal sexual assault case in 2018.
+He was jailed for three years following his conviction in a criminal sexual assault case in 2018.

 Bill Cosby is out of jail after he was released in 2021 after his conviction was overturned.
-He was jailed for three year following his conviction in criminal sexual assault case in 2018.
+He was jailed for three years following his conviction in a criminal sexual assault case in 2018.

 US actor and comedian Bill Cosby plans to return to touring in the new year.
 He confirmed with a ‘yes’ on host Scott Spears’ radio show.

 Bill is out of jail after he was released in 2021 after his conviction was overturned.
-He was jailed for three year following his conviction in criminal sexual assault case in 2018.
+He was jailed for three years following his conviction in a criminal sexual assault case in 2018.

 Speaking to Scott Spears, Bill Cosby said, “When I come out of this, I feel that I will be able to perform and be the Bill Cosby that my audience knows me to be.”